J-O-B/game-project/README.md

 > Probably one of the most strange problems I have come across was this bug.
 In the Social page, there is a button at the bottom of the card labelled Email.
 Connected to this
 > is an event which will bring the user to the contact form if clicked.
 On testing, this button was displaying the "Settings" page when clicked, I was unable to find any reference
 > why this was happening which is why in the general.js file, I have specifically added "$(".settings").hide();" to stop this from happening.

+Rotation Of Blocks:

+> This one is still a handful to understand completely, originally I got stuck on this feature so tried multiple possible solutions found on W3 schools, and StackOverflow.
+> Luckily this problem can be solved quite easily by transposing a 2D array and JavaScript will do the hard work!

 --------------------
 ## **Deployment**